yuekaizhang/Step-Audio2/README.md

 ### 🔧 vLLM docker image

-We highly recommend using our vLLM backend for faster inference, also deploying across multiple GPUs.
+We highly recommend using our vLLM backend for faster and streaming inference, also deploying across multiple GPUs.

 ```bash
 # (Optional) build the docker image yourself (very slow and requires 32GiB of memory)